AwesomeTMC/GLE-Guide/README.md

 - [Whitehole](https://github.com/SunakazeKun/Whitehole-Despaghettification/releases)
 - [WiiExplorer](https://github.com/SuperHackio/WiiExplorer/releases)
 - [Scenaristar](https://github.com/SuperHackio/Scenaristar) - You may want to build it yourself as there is no release with GLE support yet.
-- A bit of knowledge on SMG2.
+- A bit of knowledge on SMG2 modding.

 <sub>Read more on the necessary knowledge [here](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/SavePointList).</sub>